arief25ramadhan/advanced-lane-finding-1/README.md

 ### Overview: Advanced Lane Finding Project

+This is a project I created for the Udacity Self-Driving Car Engineer Nanodegree.
+The goal was to build a pipeline of image processing functions that takes an image or video as input and outputs the image or video with lane lines marked and the curvature & distance from center calculated.

 The goals / steps of this project were the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.